-Build a Mars Habitat - Survive and Thrive exhibit component designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars; 52 copies will be an addition to the 52 copies of the Sun, Earth, Universe exhibition located throughout the United States.
+Build a Human Habitat on Mars is a hands-on exhibit designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars; 52 copies have been designed and fabricated as an addition to the 52 copies of the Sun, Earth, Universe exhibition located throughout the United States.

 The existing Sun, Earth, Universe exhibition is an engaging and interactive museum exhibition about Earth and space science for family audiences.
-The exhibition is intended for long-term display in museums across the United States, where it will engage millions of people per year.
+The exhibition is intended for long-term display in museums across the United States, where it engages millions of people per year.
 Fifty-two (52) identical copies of the exhibition have been fabricated and distributed in 2018–2019 to eligible NISE Network partners through a competitive application process.
 The exhibition serves as a platform for scientists and museum staff and volunteers to engage visitors with additional facilitated educational programming and hands-on experiences.
 The exhibition includes content on heliophysics, astrophysics, planetary science, and Earth science.
-The exhibition does not contain any information about human exploration.
-The Build a Mars Habitat - Survive and Thrive exhibit would add this important complementary content on human exploration.
+The Build a Human Habitat on Mars exhibit adds this complementary content on human exploration.

-The project fits within NASA’s strategic goals, is aligned with the TEAM II NASA Research Announcement (NRA) theme of “Moon to Mars,” and would result in meaningful target audience engagement focused on the essential needs for human exploration and survival on Mars.
-The project would leverage a national network and local partnerships to reach sizeable public audiences nationwide, including groups that are underserved and underrepresented in STEM.
+The project fits within NASA’s strategic goals, is aligned with the TEAM II NASA Research Announcement (NRA) theme of “Moon to Mars,” and will result in meaningful target audience engagement focused on the essential needs for human exploration and survival on Mars.
+The project leverages a national network and local partnerships to reach sizeable public audiences nationwide, including groups that are underserved and underrepresented in STEM.
 Leveraging the infrastructure of the NISE Network, the exhibit project will introduce millions of museum visitors in the target audience across the nation.
 The project will further CoSTEM goals, engage youth in authentic STEM learning, and foster 21st Century Skills of creativity, problem-solving, collaboration, and communication.

 - Museum visitors (especially children in grades 4-8) at locations hosting the Sun, Earth, Universe exhibition; this includes locations in 47 states plus Puerto Rico.